danzayau/MovementTweaker/README.md

 ### Installation

  * Drop ```MovementTweaker.smx``` into ```csgo/addons/sourcemod/plugins```.
- * It is not going to work with KZTimer.
+ * Config file is generated and saved as ```csgo/cfg/sourcemod/MovementTweaker.cfg```.

+### Commands
+ * ~~~!speed~~~ - Toggles the center speed panel.

 ============================

 ### Perfect B-Hops Adjustment

-Players will be rewarded with a certain speed if they jump within a certain timeframe after they have landed (and is what I consider to be a successful b-hop).
+Players will be rewarded with a certain speed if they jump within a certain timeframe after they have landed (a successful b-hop).
 Normally, perfect b-hops are very inconsistent.
-A seemingly likely theory is that a perfect b-hop requires tick perfect jump input timing in order to happen.
 With the ability to control the 'perf b-hop time', they are able to feel consistent without rewarding players who mistime their scroll completely.

 The rewarded speed is the following (and is subject to change):